 The following table details the Company's sensitivity to a 5% increase and decrease in the functional currency against the relevant foreign currencies.
-5% represents management's assessment of the reasonably possible change in foreign exchange rate.
-The sensitivity analysis included only outstanding foreign forward currency denominated monetary items and adjusts their translation at the end of the reporting period for a 5% change in foreign currency rates.
+5% represents management's assessment of the reasonably possible change in foreign exchange rates.
+The sensitivity analysis included only outstanding foreign currency denominated monetary items and adjusts their translation at the end of the reporting period for a 5% change in foreign currency rates.
 For a 5% weakening of the New Taiwan dollar against the relevant currency, there would be an equal and opposite impact on pre-tax profit.

 For the Year End For the Year Ended December 31

-2021 2020
+2022 2021

 Profit or loss at 5% variance

-USD \$ (490) \$ 406
+USD \$ 1,717 \$ (490)

-RMB \$ (145) \$ 6
+RMB \$ - \$ (145)